jdiemke/delaunay-triangulator/README.md

 ```
 The constructor throws a `NotEnoughPointsException` if it is invoked with less than three points.
 ### How to build
-The Delaunay Triangulator Library uses Gradle as build tool and makes use of it's multi project build capabilities.
-Each subproject contains it's own build file and can be build separately.
+The Delaunay Triangulator Library uses Gradle as a build tool and makes use of its multi project build capabilities.
+Each subproject contains its own build file and can be build separately.
 Hence you can build only the part you want.
-For example if you just want to build the library, then it is sufficient to type
+For example if you just want to build the library, then it is sufficient to locate into the project's root directory and type the following command into your shell:
 ```bash
 gradle library:build
 ```
-in the projects root directory.
 This will cause Gradle to build the `DelaunayTriangulator-1.0.0.jar` library artefact in `library/build/libs/`.
-If your just want to build the example, then type:
+If you just want to build the example, then type the following into your shell:
 ```bash
 gradle example:build
 ```
-This causes Gradle to build the `example.zip` and `example.tar` distribution artefacts in `example/build/distributions/`.
+This causes Gradle to build the `example.zip` and `example.tar` distribution artifacts in `example/build/distributions/`.
 In case you want to build the whole multi project then type:
 ```bash
 gradle build
 ```